cwaldock1/abundance-comparison/README.md

 Potentially necessary folders:
 I want to avoid producing different scripts for the BBS data and the RLS data, and instead have a set of functions that produce the results of interest across these inputs so that they are easily modifiable and I won't have to copy and past results and figures scripts across to sets of scripts each time I change something in one script.
 __results__: here a series of functions will act on the evaluating-models object to give a set of standard results of interest.
-__figures__: here a series of functions will act on the evaluating-models object to give a set of standard results of interest
+__figures__: here a series of functions will act on the evaluating-models object to give a set of standard results of interest.

 ## __data-processing__